eric-gt/auto-armor-chariot/Character Questionnaire.md

 1. If your character is a [[Channeler]], where did they get their [[Demon Chariot]]?
 What is it made of and where did those materials come from?
 What does it look like?
 What does its construction and appearance say about your character?
      No chariot
-2. Is your character old enough to remember a time before [[leviathans]]?
+2. Is your character old enough to remember a time before [[Leviathans|leviathans]]?
 Before magic?
 Before electricity or steam power?
 What are your character's opinions on these rapid societal changes?
     He’s in his late 50s, and has seen so much come and go in that time.
 He knows the future is coming and most of it he won’t be h there to see, but he can do something now to ensure future generations can make their own choices about where this island nation goes
 3. How much of your character’s life was before [[the revolution]]?
 What was their life like before the fighting began?
 What was their life before they joined the fight?
     Most of his life was before the revolution.
 When the revolution arrived he made a choice about which side to be on and he hasn’t looked back